zhu00121/WavRx/README.md

 # WavRx - a Speech Health Diagnostic Model

-This repository provides scripts for running a new SOTA speech health diagnostic model *WavRx*. *WavRx* obtains SOTA performance on 6 datasets covering 4 different pathologies, and shows good zero-shot generalizability.
-The health embeddings encoded by *WavRx* are shown to carry minimal speaker identity attributes.
+This repository provides scripts for running a new SOTA speech health diagnostic model *WavRx*. *WavRx* obtains SOTA performance on **6 datasets covering 4 different pathologies**, and shows good **zero-shot generalizability**.
+The health embeddings encoded by *WavRx* are shown to carry **minimal speaker identity attributes**.

 This repository can be used to (1) conduct training of *WavRx* on the 6 datasets; (2) run inference using the pretrained *WavRx* backbones; (3) train and test your self-customized models on the 6 datasets without efforts needed for editing training/evaluation scripts.